YusufT0/MapGen/README.md

 # MapGen
-A tool for users to augment various kinds of maps for Gazebo using Unity.
+An augmentation tool for users to augment various kinds of maps using a simple config file.